close-x

 A world in which Indigenous communities and other mining-affected communities and organizations can access credible, competent and trustworthy experts

-These experts could assist Indigenous and other mining-affected communities in addressing new and existing mining projects and policies affecting their territories and wellbeing.
+FAIME experts can assist Indigenous and other mining-affected communities in addressing new and existing mining projects and policies affecting their territories and wellbeing.

-This includes access to information, informed consultation and negotiation, and enforcement of rights, including to give or withhold consent (right to say no), and who are capable of working with respect for community and Indigenous Knowledge.
+This includes access to information, informed consultation and negotiation, and enforcement of rights, including to give or withhold consent (the right to say no).
+FAIME experts are capable of working with respect for community and Indigenous Knowledge.

 Supporting communities across the globe